Investing in Chicago’s Low-Income Communities

 The activities of the Chicago Development Fund are managed and directed by a two-board structure – a Board of Directors and an Advisory Board.
 The boards meet on a quarterly frequency.
-Day-to-day operations at CDF are managed by City of Chicago Department of Planning and Development (DPD) staff with operational support from S. B. Friedman & Company, an independent consultant.
+Day-to-day operations at CDF are managed by City of Chicago Department of Planning and Development (DPD) staff with operational support from SB Friedman Development Advisors, an independent consultant.

 Board of Directors